Autumn 2020, Winter and Spring 2021 courses will be held online.

 Proficient Latin for Liturgists is held daily during the summer programme.
 Students develop an appreciation of the Latin language through reading and understanding texts from the liturgy and from prose on the liturgy from seven areas of ecclesial literature: biblica, patristica, liturgica, scholastica, magisteria, musica, canonica.
 This course may be taken for post-graduate credit through KU Leuven or for audit (no exam, no credit) through the Institutum Liturgicum London (more here).
 Proficient Latin covers the material of the First Latin Experience in the Ossa book.

-Readings in Latin: Cicero’s letters.
-To synthesize the whole language, we also read a few letters of Cicero to his friends.
+Readings in Latin: Cicero’s letters: To synthesize the whole language, we read the letters of Cicero to his friends and close associates.
 This course is held daily during the summer programme and may be taken in addition to L711 Proficient Latin for Liturgists or in addition to LA611 Intermediate Latin by qualified students.
 In August 2021 for the first time our students will be able to study from their own copy of Ossium Carnes Multae: The Bones’ Meats Abundant from the epistles of Marcus Tullius Cicero; until now this course has been taught from the draft of the same book.
 This reading course corresponds to the Fifth Latin Experience in the Ossa book.

 Courses scheduled are: